How Long Do You Have to File a Claim for a Truck Accident in NJ?

 • Seek medical attention.
 Your health is the top priority.
 Get immediate medical attention, even if your injuries feel minor.
 This also creates essential medical records to use as evidence in your claim.

 • Document the scene.
-If possible, take photos of the truck accident scene, vehicle damage, and any visible injuries.
+Take photos of the truck accident scene, vehicle damage, and any visible injuries if possible.
 Collect contact information from witnesses.

 • File a police report.
 Even if it seems unnecessary at the time, make sure that a police report is filed.
 This will likely be a critical piece of evidence in your case.